-The Jewish Foundation for Education of Women (JFEW) SUNY International Relations and Global Affairs Program is a two-year academic program for rising female sophomores and juniors who demonstrate a strong interest in careers in international affairs.
+The Jewish Foundation for Education of Women (JFEW) SUNY International Relations and Global Affairs Program is a two-year academic program for rising female juniors who demonstrate a strong interest in careers in international affairs.
 The program creates strong mentor and peer networks that will continue to support students’ goals throughout their careers.
 This program is funded by the Jewish Foundation for Education of Women (JFEW), Stony Brook University, SUNY Geneseo and Binghamton University, and is open to students from Binghamton, SUNY Geneseo and Stony Brook.

 Students from all backgrounds who meet the selection criteria are encouraged to apply.